 1. Johnson was indeed from humble origins.
 He was born on August 27, 1908, in Stonewall, Texas.
 The Johnson family had been in the area for generations, but Johnson’s father had financial problems, and the future President grew up under difficult circumstances.
 His sympathy for the less fortunate became a factor when Senator and President Johnson had a chance to affect social policy laws.

 2. Johnson’s first career was as a teacher.
 As a student at Southwest Texas State Teachers College, Johnson was assigned to a tiny Hispanic school in a deeply impoverished area, where he thrived.
 Johnson left his brief career as a teacher after four years to pursue politics during the Great Depression.

 3. Johnson’s political ambitions were clear early in his career.
-His father had served in the Texas state legislature and Johnson became a congressional aid in 1931.
+His father had served in the Texas state legislature, and Johnson became a congressional aide in 1931.
 By 1937, he won a special election to the U.S. House to replace a deceased House member named James Buchanan from Texas.

 5. Johnson nearly was killed in World War II.
 Johnson entered the Naval Reserves while still a Congressman, and on his only bombing run in the South Pacific, he boarded a plane called the Wabash Cannonball for his mission.
 A last-second trip off the plane to use a bathroom saved Johnson’s life.
 On his return from the facilities, Johnson boarded another plane that survived the mission.
 The Wabash Cannonball crashed, with a total loss of life.

 6. The Landslide Lyndon incident.
 Johnson won election to the U.S. Senate in 1948 after winning a Democratic primary by 87 votes.
 Allegations of voter fraud are still debated to this day about the election.